-Espoma Tomato-Tone is another reasonable choice, especially if your soil needs a bit more potassium than phosphorous or nitrogen.
+Espoma Tomato-Tone is another reasonable choice for fertilizing tomatoes, especially if your soil needs a bit more potassium than phosphorous or nitrogen.

 However, you can opt to use your own homemade blend, and it can work with great effect.
-Be sure to test your soil first to determine what your soil needs.
-Also, be sure that both nitrogen and phosphorous are well-represented so that you are encouraging plant growth and healthy blooming.
+Be sure to have your soil tested first to determine what your soil needs.
+Also, be sure that both nitrogen and phosphorous are well-represented so that you are encouraging tomato plant growth and healthy blooming.

 Ensure that you have calcium in your soil to prevent blossom end rot.
 It doesn’t matter if it comes from a commercially-available fertilizer or if it comes from powdered egg shells, just be sure it’s there!